| | OCTOBER 2002

 labeled "bad."
 Let's charitably call it a fascinating glimpse

+into the hysterical miasma that is Mexican horror.
 The second tier of this DVD double-header is a B-movie

 stink bomb called "Feast of Flesh," a 1967 Argentine shocker